espressif/esp-idf/examples/system/ota/pre_encrypted_ota/README.md

 # Encrypted Binary OTA

 This example demonstrates OTA updates with pre-encrypted binary using `esp_encrypted_img` component's APIs and tool.

-Pre encrypted firmware binary must be hosted on OTA update server.
+Pre-encrypted firmware binary must be hosted on OTA update server.
 This firmware will be fetched and then decrypted on device before being flashed.
 This allows firmware to remain `confidential` on the OTA update channel irrespective of underlying transport (e.g., non-TLS).

 ## ESP Encrypted Image Abstraction Layer

-This example uses `esp_encrypted_img` component hosted at https://github.com/espressif/idf-extra-components/blob/master/esp_encrypted_img through component manager.
-Please refer to its documentation [here](https://github.com/espressif/idf-extra-components/blob/master/esp_encrypted_img/README.md) for more details
+This example uses `esp_encrypted_img` component hosted at [idf-extra-components/esp_encrypted_img](https://github.com/espressif/idf-extra-components/blob/master/esp_encrypted_img) and available though the [IDF component manager](https://components.espressif.com/component/espressif/esp_encrypted_img).

+Please refer to its documentation [here](https://github.com/espressif/idf-extra-components/blob/master/esp_encrypted_img/README.md) for more details.

 ## How to use the example